Date: Starts 29th October and runs until 19th February 2021

 Venue: Online via Zoom

 Just like a regular yoga practice, Chair Yoga increases flexibility, strength and body awareness.
 When standing poses are included in a Chair Yoga class, the chair is used to help with and improve balance.
 Chair yoga will also include breathing techniques which can help to promote focus, mental clarity and relaxation.
 The winter wellbeing programme will also include a simple introduction to mindfulness.
 We will look at some of the latest research in relation to the effectiveness of mindfulness training.
 Erica will also give practical guidance on how anyone can integrate mindfulness into work and life.
-Most importantly, she will lead participants through a short guided practice so they can experience first hanf what mindfulness is.
+Most importantly, she will lead participants through a short guided practices so you can experience first hand what mindfulness is.

-The main emphasis for these sessions is on practice… encouraging participants to practice regularly between the sessions and perhpas build a habit which will last.
+The main emphasis for these sessions is on practice… encouraging participants to practice regularly between the sessions and perhaps build a habit which will last.
 Each guided meditation will be slightly different so participants will learn more and experience some nice variety.

 Participants will be free to contact Erica during the week with any questions related to the practice.
 Participants will be provided with links to a variety of guided practices which they will be able to work with going forward.

 Erica Balfour, B.Sc.
 Environmental Science, Grad.
 Dip.
 Psychotherapy, Dip.
 Counselling Skills, Dip. in Mindfulness Based Interventions, Dip. in Mindful Communication and Director of the MTAI (Mindfulness Teachers Association of Ireland).